jiholland/network_upgrade/README.md

 Role Name
 =========

-Install compliant os and reload device, check compliance or schedule the upgrade (see example).
+Install compliant os (and reload), check compliance or schedule the upgrade (see example).

 Requirements
 ------------